-Lidl has quickly become a significant player in the grocery market, boosting its market share to 5.9% according to recent analysis from Kantar, its biggest ever.
+Lidl has quickly become a significant player in the grocery market.

 And while it has won fans with its competitive pricing, there are some clever ways that you can save even more cash when shopping at the store.